 Metatime: A time-stamping service

 Organizations moving to paperless exchanges may need to demonstrate exactly when certain transactions or actions occurred.
 Metatime provides precise proof of a digital transaction’s date and age.

-As organizations move to paperless transactions, electronic signatures become necessary to guarantee document integrity and provide proof of acceptance by the signer.
+As organizations move to paperless transactions, it is necessary to electronically sign documents to guarantee their integrity and produce proof of acceptance by the signer.
 The signature must be verified strictly so as to detect any possible cause for invalidity.